Varinder Singh (soldier)

 Varinder Singh Minhas VrC, SM (24 January 1955 – 12 October 2012) was an Indian Army officer.
 As a Major, he commanded Operation Rajiv to capture the erstwhile Quaid post (now known as Bana Post) in Siachen area.
 During this action, then-Nb Sub Bana Singh won the Param Vir Chakra, India's highest award for gallantry.
 Then-major Varinder Singh was also seriously wounded in combat during this action, and was awarded the Vir Chakra for gallantry in the face of the enemy.

 Early life and education

-Brigadier Varinder Singh born in Sikh Rajput of Minhas Clan of Village padhiana Jalandhar District.he attended the prestigious Cambrian Hall public school in Dehradun, India.
+Brigadier Varinder Singh born in Sikh family of Village Padhiana Jalandhar District.
+He attended the prestigious Cambrian Hall public school in Dehradun, India.
 He later attended the National Defence Academy, Khadakvasla, and the Indian Military Academy, Dehradun.